Tayyeb Zainuddin: Family

 His father's name was Syedi Jivanjee bin Shaikh Dawood bhai while his mother's name was Buji BaiSaheba binte Mulla Ahmed-ji.
 He was the elder brother of the previous Da'i (Mohammed Ezzuddin).
 Buji BaiSaheba's father was the grandson of Syedi Abdul Qadir Hakimuddin while her mother Aamena BaiSaheba was the great-grand-daughter of Syedi Hasanji Badshah, a descendant of Syedi Fakhruddin Shaheed.

 Accession

 Tayyeb Zainuddin became Da'i al-Mutlaq in 1236 AH/1821 AD.
 His period of Dawat was 1821–1836 AD/1236-1252 AH.

 Death

-He died at age of 54.
+He died aged 54.
 The present Da'i descends from him.